v12technology/fluxtion/docs/starting/get_started.md

 }
 ```

+TradeGenerator acts as a simulated event source in this example.
-The `publishTestData` method generates random currency pair trade events and posts them to the supplied event processor.
+The `publishTestData` method generates random currency pair trade events and
+posts them to the supplied event processor.

 ## Running the application

-Running the application will generate the event processor and then publish Trade events to the processor instance.
+Running the application will generate and instantiate an event processor instance.
+The TradeGenerator publishes Trade events to the processor instance.
-After about 5 seconds output to the console will be similar to that below.
-After the first 5 seconds an update will be printed every second.
+After about 5 seconds results are logged to console every second.

+An output to the console will be similar to that below.

 {% highlight console %}
 mvn exec:java -Dexec.mainClass="com.fluxtion.example.quickstart.lesson1.TradeMonitor"